Maxim (magazine): History

 Quadrangle Group gave up on its investment in Alpha Media Group in August 2009, making Cerberus Capital Management the majority partner.
 In 2013, Alpha announced the sale of Maxim to the newly created Darden Media Group, but Darden was unable to raise the money.
 Calvin Darden Jr. was later charged with fraud relating to the transaction.

 Between 2010 and 2012, Maxim eliminated two issues, going from 12 issues a year to 10, and decreased its circulation numbers by 20%, from a reported 2.5 million to only 2.0 million.

-Maximum Warrior debuted in 2011, as an online reality competition that tests 10 of America's most elite military operators in 10 military-inspired challenges.
-The videos are available online and on the Maxim app on Xbox Live.
-Several episodes feature Dakota Meyer, Maxims military advisor.
-Maximum Warrior is produced by Grand Street Media.

 The Argentinian edition of the magazine Maxim stopped circulating in March 2013 in Argentina and its last cover was the Argentinian model Valeria Degenaro.

 On February 27, 2014, entrepreneur Sardar Biglari, the founder of Biglari Holdings and Biglari Capital, purchased Maxim.
-"We plan to build the business on multiple dimensions," he said at the time, "thereby energizing our readership and viewership."
-In September 2014, he hired Kate Lanphear, former style director of Elle and T: The New York Times Style Magazine, as editor, in an attempt to remake it as a luxury, lifestyle, and fashion journal, at an annual salary that was thought to be more than $700,000.
+In September 2014, Kate Lanphear became editor-in-chief.
 During Lanphear's tenure, the September 2015 issue featured actor Idris Elba on its cover, marking the first time that the magazine did not have a woman on the cover.
 Lanphear left the magazine in November 2015.

 In January 2016, Biglari officially took over as editor-in-chief of Maxim, though a Maxim staffer said that the new masthead title just formalized what had always been clear since Biglari's purchase; Biglari exercises full editorial control over Maxim.
 At one point in 2015, the staffer said, Biglari decided to throw out a nearly complete version of the December issue to completely redesign the magazine.
 On January 13, 2016, Gilles Bensimon joined Biglari as a special creative director.
-"What drew me to Maxim was Sardar's vision for the brand," said Bensimon.

 The Indonesian edition of the magazine Maxim stopped circulating in August 2017 in Indonesia and its last cover was the Australian model Jessica Gomes.

+Since 2018, Maxim has hosted an annual online competition known as the Maxim Cover Girl contest, in which aspiring models vie for a cash prize and a chance to appear on the magazine’s cover.
+For example, the 2022 contest was won by Brooklin Bowdler, who earned a $25,000 prize and appeared on the January/February 2023 cover.

+The runners-up that year were Teri Coleman (2nd place) and Hannah Catherine Whitmore (3rd place), both of whom were featured in profile stories by Maxim.
+Whitmore—known professionally as Hannah Foxx—was profiled as a Nevada intimacy coach with a medical background, reflecting the contest’s reach beyond the traditional modeling scene.
+These finalist spotlights exemplify Maxim's engagement with a broad range of contestants through the Cover Girl competition.